 With the therapist’s help, I understood that my self-worth did not hinge on my weight.
 Would it be fun to try wearing a size 6 someday?
 Sure.
 But would I deserve love and respect less than the next person if I decided to stay in my size-16 body?
 No way!

-Keeping this mindset did not come easy to me, especially after years of hearing people tell me that I was a joke for being a big girl.
+Keeping this mindset did not come easy to me, especially after hearing people tell me that I was a joke for being a big girl.
 Luckily, I had a therapist and a mother who never gave up on me.